chaoxu/blog/posts/2013-02-04-a-data-structure-reduction.md

 Such data structure exist, say a finger tree. $T$ is the time required for an monoid operation.

-Can we use this data structure as a blackbox, such that we can solve the following problem in $O(\log n)$ time per operation?
+Can we use this data structure as a black box, such that we can solve the following problem in $O(\log n)$ time per operation?

 We maintain a collection of intervals, there are 3 operations.